 Emergency aid, recovery and psycho-social support

 Emergency aid coordinator James Morgan has reached Saint Martin yesterday and is currently assessing the most urgent humanitarian needs.
-Most probably Cordaid will focus on emergency aid (shelter), recovery and psycho-social support.
+Most probably Cordaid will focus on emergency aid (food, water, shelter), recovery and psycho-social support.

 So far, Cordaid has committed 200,000 € to answer first needs and necessities.
-This amount allows us to provide basic shelter material.
+This amount allows us to provide clean drinking water, food packages and basic shelter material to 4,000 people.
 As much more is needed, Cordaid continues to raise funds and welcomes all donations.

 Working with local parishes and Caritas Antilles

-Cordaid is working in close collaboration with local parishes and churches at Saint Martin and Curacao, with Caritas Antilles, based at Saint Lucia, and our international partners.
-Caritas Antilles has already sent supplies (hurricane blankets, canned beans, toiletries, tools, rubber boots etc. for about 3.000 people) via the King Ocean vessel that arrived last Monday.
+Cordaid is working in close collaboration with local parishes and churches at St. Marten and Curacao, with Caritas Antilles, based at Saint Lucia, and our international partners.
+Caritas Antilles has already sent supplies (hurricane blankets, canned beans, toiletries, tools, rubber boots etc. for about 3,000 people) via the King Ocean vessel that arrived last Monday.

 Support from the Dutch Lenten Campaign

-The Dutch Lenten campaign offered financial assistance of 20,000 € to Cordaid for our Saint Martin response.
-The Dutch bishops will also send out a letter to the parishes to encourage Dutch Catholics to support Saint Martin.
+The Dutch Lenten campaign offered financial assistance of 20,000 € to Cordaid for our St. Martin response.
+The Dutch bishops will also send out a letter to the parishes to encourage Dutch Catholics to support St. Martin.